 Most dog owners have heard the rule of thumb that one “human year” equals seven “dog years” when trying to figure out their pooch’s age.
 But just how accurate is that math, really?
-According to the American Animal Hospital Association, dog ages can be broken down into six life stages: puppy, junior, adult, mature, senior, and geriatric.
-That said, those definitions can change based on a dog’s size and breed.

 Jesse Grady, a clinical instructor of veterinary medicine at Mississippi State University, revealed in a blog post for The Conversation that our four-legged friends' real age actually depends on their size.

-The seven-year belief is based on the observations of an “average-sized” dog’s lifespan and the milestones they reach as they age.
+The seven-year belief is based on the observations of an “average-sized” dog and the milestones they reach as they age.
 Of course, not every dog is “average” sized.
-Our precious pooch pals can range from Yorkies and Chihuahuas that might weigh under seven pounds, to giant mastiffs and Great Danes potentially tipping the scales at 250 pounds.
+Our precious pooch pals can range from itty-bitty Yorkies and Chihuahuas that can weigh under seven pounds, to giant Mastiffs and Great Danes that potentially tip the scales at 250 pounds.

-Figuring this out for your own pooch can be fun to think about while wondering what similar life stages they might be hitting if they were human.
+According to the American Animal Hospital Association, dog ages can be broken down into six life stages: puppy, junior, adult, mature, senior, and geriatric.
+Figuring the age (or stage) of your own pooch can be fun to think about while wondering what similar life events they might be hitting if they were human.
 For example, we’ve all met a dog who is clearly going through a "ruff" teenage angst phase at one point or another.
-But more importantly than that, knowing their actual “dog years” can help your veterinarian better understand how to treat and prevent health issues at all stages of their lives.
+But more importantly, knowing their actual “dog years” age can help your veterinarian better understand how to treat and prevent health issues throughout their lives.

 Now check out some cuties reacting to being told what good dogs they are in the video below!